IAFL European Chapter Young Lawyers Award 2022

 Posted: 13 Oct 2021

-Approximately eleven years ago, the European Chapter of the International Academy of Family Lawyers (“IAFL”) established a writing award for young family lawyers to be awarded on an annual basis.
+Approximately 11 years ago, the European Chapter of IAFL established an annual writing award for young family lawyers.
 The award aims to promote research and excellence among young family lawyers and to increase awareness among other legal professionals of the work and objectives of the IAFL.

 The Young Lawyers Award carries a prize of €1,000, awarded to the author of the winning contribution, and two €500 prizes for the best runners up.

-The prizes will be presented at the IAFL Introduction to European Family Law Conference to be held in Ibiza, Spain, from Thursday 13th to Friday 14th October 2022.
+In 2022, the prizes will be presented at the IAFL Introduction to European Family Law Conference to be held in Ibiza, Spain, from Thursday 13th to Friday 14th October 2022.
+The winner will be invited to give an oral presentation on his or her contribution during this conference.

 A panel of European Chapter Fellows will be responsible for the selection of the winning contributions.
 The Young Lawyers Award winner will be selected by the panel on the basis of the written composition concerning International or European Family law, the practical and theoretical interest and the legal analysis of the contribution.